jaranta/epshoe/_scenarios/glory.md

 title: Running Glory with EclipseSHOE
 ---

-CC-BY-NC-SA
+CC-BY-NC-SA Posthuman Studios

-#Meeting Ming
+# Meeting Ming

-##Professor Magnus Qiao-Sen Ming
+## Professor Magnus Qiao-Sen Ming

 **Appearance:** Vaguely Asian menton morph with receding hairline in his 30's, but with the air of someone older.